sulu/sulu-docs/reference/content-types/single_account_selection.rst

     * - allow_deselect_for_disabled_items
       - bool
       - Defines if the user should be able to deselect an item that is disabled.
 Default value is true.
+    * - request_parameters
+      - collection
+      - Collection of parameters that are appended to the requests sent by the selection.
+    * - resource_store_properties_to_request
+      - collection
+      - Collection of property names.
+        The value of the respective properties are appended to the requests sent by the selection.

 Return value
 ------------